realtaonline/PubNote/README.md

 The [`test/`](test/) directory has anonymized sample PubMed in (submission) and out (distribution) XML files for testing.  _You can copy these XML files into a temporary directory outside of the git repository and use them for tests._

-The directory also includes the results of all invocations, found in subdirectories, so that you can see the reports without having to execute anything.
+This test directory also includes the results of all invocations, found in subdirectories, so that you can see all the completed reports without having to execute anything.

-To install \<PubNote> as a GitHub user, simply copy or clone the repository to a local repository on your system:
+To install \<PubNote> as a GitHub user, simply clone or fork the repository to a local repository on your system:

 `git clone https://github.com/realtaonline/PubNote.git`